64bit-polygon/links/README.md

 # [ApplangaJS()](https://github.com/64bit-polygon/ApplangaJS)

-The web app that build and maintain is present in multiple markets which multiple languages.
+The web app that I build and maintain is present in multiple markets which multiple languages.
 The translations are available as key value pairs.
 The task was to build a util that could take in a key and render a react element with the correct translation, markdown, and dynamic text interpolation, among other things.

 `JS`, `React`, `Node.js`